 The following precautions and controls should be adopted:

-The sides of the excavation must be prevented from collapsing either by digging them at a safe angle (between 5 ° and 45 ° dependent on soil and dryness) or by shoring them up with timber, sheeting or a proprietary support system.
+- The sides of the excavation must be prevented from collapsing either by digging them at a safe angle (between 5º and 45º, dependent on soil and dryness) or by shoring them up with timber, sheeting, or a proprietary support system.
 Falls of material into the workings can also be prevented by not storing spoil material near the top of the excavation.

-Vehicles should be kept away as far as possible using warning signs and barriers.
-Where a vehicle is tipping materials into the excavation, stop blocks should be placed behind its wheels.
+- Vehicles should be kept away as far as possible using warning signs and barriers.
+Stop blocks should be placed behind wheels when a vehicle is tipping materials into the excavation.

-It is very important that the excavation site is well lit at night.
+- The excavation site must be well lit at night.

-The influx of water can only be controlled by the use of pumps after the water has been channeled into sumps.
-The risk of flooding can be reduced by the isolation of the mains water supply.
+- Pumps can only control the influx of water after the water has been channeled into sumps.
+The risk of flooding can be reduced by isolating the mains’ water supply.

-Safe access by ladders is essential, as are crossing points for pedestrians and vehicles.
-Whenever possible, the workings should be completely covered outside working hours, particularly if there is a possibility of children entering the site.
+- As are crossing points for pedestrians and vehicles, safe access by ladders is essential.
+Whenever possible, the workings should be covered entirely outside working hours, particularly if there is a possibility of children entering the site.